R800-SAX/Placement-Portal/README.md

 PlaceTrack AI is a premium, university-grade placement automation and talent matching platform.
 It connects graduating student cohorts with corporate recruiters, automates drive scheduling, and uses local AI analytics to bridge talent-recruitment gaps.

-Originally migrated from a legacy PHP script, the entire architecture has been rewritten in **Python Flask** with a modern, high-performance, flat dark theme.

 ---

 ## Key Features